pgailinas/dip-ai-image-detection/docs/02_Preprocess_Images.md

   </a>
 </p>

-> **Note:** Running notebooks in Google Colab requires a Google account.
-Dataset ZIP archives are downloaded automatically from publicly shared Google Drive links during execution.
+**Note: Running notebooks in Google Colab requires a Google account.
+Dataset ZIP archives, when selected, are automatically downloaded from publicly shared Google Drive links during execution.**

 ---